dedeme/goapp/dmstack/doc/Reference/docs/literals.md

 > A float can not start with a point.
 In such case is interpreted as an object key.

 > The decimal point is mandatory.
-For example `-11e1` throws an error.
+For example `-11e1` throws an error, but `-11.e1` is correct.

 ---